Skip to content

 Bio

-Outside of academia, Paulina enjoys playing rugby, debating New England sports, watching TV, and spending time with her family.
+Beyond her academic commitments, she enjoys playing rugby, debating New England sports, watching television, and spending time with her partner and children.

 Postdoc Appointment